 SB 883 - This act creates a one dollar check-off for the Workers Memorial fund to be put on each tax return filed after January 1, 2003.
-Taxpayers will be able to donate one or more
+Taxpayers will be able to donate one or more dollars of a refund claimed to the fund.
+Taxpayers can also send a check or other negotiable instrument designated to the fund with their tax return.

-SB 884 - This act prohibits any court or state official from enforcing payday loans in the amount of \$5000 or less if the total annual percentage rate charged in connection for such loan exceeds five times the market rate.
+$\,$ SB 884 - This act prohibits any court or state official from enforcing payday loans in the amount of \$5000 or less if the total annual percentage rate charged in connection for such loan exceeds five times the market rate.
+JIM ERTLE

-012102 Second Read and Referred S Financial & Governmental Organizations, Veterans Affairs & Elections Committee
+012102 Second Read and Referred S Financial & Governmental

-020402 Hearing Scheduled S Financial & Governmental Organizations, Veterans Affairs & Elections Committee
+020402 Hearing Conducted S Financial & Governmental

-SB 885 - This act authorizes the City of Springfield, in cooperation with the Director of the Department of Economic Development, to designate up to three satellite zones within the City.
+SCS/SB 885 - This act authorizes the City of Springfield, in cooperation with the Director of the Department of Economic Development, to designate one satellite zone within the City.
 The Director must approve the City's overall plan for enterprise zone and satellite zone use prior to the designation.